 The Propagation Act and Sidonian Society

 One of the most controversial decisions taken by planetary leaders post-Flare was the Propagation Act of 2200, an initiative endorsed by all the surviving regions' governing bodies--which normally did not cooperate with one another.
 The Propagation Act attempted to stem the dwindling population through strictly regulated procreation practices.
 Male and female Sidonians were encouraged to reproduce as early and often as possible.
-Birth control became illegal, as was stopping a pregnancy for any reason other than the imminent death of the mother.
+Birth control became illegal, as was terminating a pregnancy for any reason other than the imminent death of the mother.

 Sidonians were strongly discouraged from monagomous relationships.
 While marriage was still allowed, existing husbands and wives were now required to register with their local magistrate in order to arrange for additional breeding partners, who were matched in order to create the strongest genetic issue.
 Polygyny was more common than Polyandry, particularly because female Sidonians had an eight-month gestation period in which mating was unproductive.
 Husbands had as many as four wives, although the first wife--the Prime--was granted both more legal rights as well as (culturally) more honor/prestige, as were any children born of a married pair.

 Meanwhile, parents controlled and bartered their children's reproductive rights, with sons and daughters contracted to their future breeding partners long before they knew one another.
-As soon as sexual maturity was reached (at or around age 13),mating with their exclusive contracted partners began.
+As soon as sexual maturity was reached (at or around age 11), mating with their exclusive contracted partners began.
 Such contracts usually lasted only four months; if conception did not take place, the contract was voided and both parties were shifted to the next match on their parents' list as soon as possible.
 If, however, a young girl became pregnant earlier than the contract required, an extra price was paid by the father's family, and the young man was moved on to his next scheduled partner.

 The most prolific girls/women gave birth to as many as 15 children before age 30, at which point ill health and malnutrition made them poor prospects for motherhood.
 Similarly, due to the increasing effects of solar radiation, men were usually sterile by age 40; by that age some men had fathered dozens of children.
-However, since infant and child mortality rates remained high, the Sidonians' overall population figures remained stable, rather than increasing.
+However, since fetal, infant and child mortality rates remained high, the Sidonians' overall population figures remained stable, rather than increasing.

 Outreach to the rest of the Sinam system and the Federation

 Communication with other local planets in the Sinam system was achieved in the early 23rd century, but the first attempts to travel to their neighbors were disastrous.
 Due to the extraordinarily dangerous radiation and easily-ignited gases within the upper atmosphere, the nearest planets refused to send ships to Sidonia, while outgoing exploration took decades to achieve without mortality.
 It was at this time that astroscientists sent out unmanned beacons to call for help, desperate for assistance.
 One of these beacons reached a Federation ship, the USS Osaka, and thanks to the message's mathematic code, images and basic pictograms, the ship's crew were able to identify this as a distress signal.
 Despite Sidonia's lack of a warp-capable society, the Osaka responded, using the Linguacode created for such situations.
 After First Contact was deemed successful, the Federation became instrumental in mediating negotations between Sidonia and its neighbors in the system so that Sidonians could find new homes on the two planets nearest them--the only ones in the system with atmospheres that had traces of Bilitrium and thus were semi-compatible with Sidonian biology.
-Scientists down on Sidonia, again led by Tav and Ayul Onn, developed a special air filter for Sidonian emigrants to utilize as much Bilitrium as possible while living on these other planets.
+Scientists down on Sidonia, again led by Tav and Ayul Onn, developed a special air processing filter for Sidonian emigrants to utilize as much Bilitrium as possible while living on these other planets.